bofussing/BEstimate/README.md

 - `DOCKER_HUB_USER` and `DOCKER_HUB_ACCESS_TOKEN` - used to authenticate with Docker Hub to allow pull images without interfering with the Sanger/DockerHub rate limits

 ## Git and Tagged releases
-This repo the GitFlow branching model and uses [hubflow](https://datasift.github.io/gitflow/TheHubFlowTools.html) as a tool to enable this from the CLI.
+This repo implements the GitFlow branching model and uses [hubflow](https://github.com/dockstore/hubflow) as a tool to enable this from the CLI.

 ```bash
 # Switch to the develop branch